 TAKE ACTION FOR NEW YORK STATE:

 There is no state legislation regulating CPCs.
 This means that the approximately 116 CPCs located in New York State — but outside of NYC — are not regulated.
-Tell your State Assemblymember and Senator that you are concerned about CPCs and ask them to support the current bill requiring a state-wide study of CPCs and an associated report with findings, conclusions and recommendations to the governor and legislature (A.8212 / S.6311).
+Towards the end of the 2019 legislative session, a bill was introduced in Albany requiring a state-wide study of CPCs and an associated report with findings, conclusions and recommendations to the governor and legislature (A.8212 / S.6311).
+Tell your State Assemblymember and Senator that you are concerned about CPCs and ask them to support the bill in the next legislative session.